-A=capsules from nettle-cells of a single specimen of the summer phase of $H.\ vulgaris$ from Calcutta, $\times 480$ : figures marked with a dash represent capsules with barbed threads.
+A=capsules from nettle-cells of a single specimen of the summer phase of H. vulgaris from Calcutta, $\times 480$ : figures marked with a dash represent capsules with barbed threads.
 B=a capsule with the thread discharged, from the same specimen, $\times 480$ .
-C=capsule with barbed thread, from a specimen of $H.\ vulgaris$ from Europe (after Nussbaum, highly magnified).
-E=discharged capsule of the same (after the same author). a= cnidoblast; b=capsule; c=thread; d=cnidocil.
+C=capsule with barbed thread, from a specimen of H. vulgaris from Lahore.
+D=undischarged nettle-cell of H. vulgaris from Europe (after Nussbaum, highly magnified).
+E=discharged capsule of the same (after the same author). $\alpha$ = cnidoblast; b=capsule; c=thread; d=cnidocil.
 Only the base of the thread is shown in E.

-structureless or apparently structureless layer, the mesoglæa or "central jelly"; and (iii) an internal layer or endoderm consisting of relatively large cells.
+structureless or apparently structureless layer, the mesoglobal or "central jelly"; and (iii) an internal layer or endoderm consisting of relatively large cells.
 The cells of the ectoderm are not homogeneous.
 Some of them possess at their base narrow and highly contractile prolongations that exercise the functions of muscles.
 Others are gland-cells and secrete mucus; others have round their margins delicate ramifying prolongations and act as nerve-cells.
 Sense-cells, each of which bears on its external surface a minute projecting bristle, are found in connection with the nerve-cells, and also nettle-cells of more than one type.